Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media with finescale obstructions and interactions: Numerical experiments

 \section{Numerical experiments}

+Our numerical computations of effective diffusivities described in this section are carried out by solving for $\pi$ in \eqref{eqn:stat-dist}, solving a set of $d$ modified unit-cell problems \eqref{eqn:unitcell2} with $\xi$ taking the values of the standard basis elements of $\real^d$, and then synthesizing $\omega$, the solution to the unit-cell problem \eqref{eqn:unitcell}.
+Once $\omega$ is computed, \eqref{eqn:K} is used to compute the effective diffusivity.
+In this paper, we do not investigate the details of the numerical fidelity of these procedures.
+Some details on the numerical methods used may be found in \cite{preston2017homogenization}.

+Our main goal in this section will be to illustrate the effects of path length, approaches to modeling attraction, repulsion and bonding, as well as comparing our spatially discretized graph model to a continuous space and nonzero path length model.
+While it is possible to apply our method to obstructions with more elaborate shapes, for sake of brevity and in keeping with the above goal, we shall keep the same simple obstruction geometry throughout this section.

-Throughout this section, we fix a periodic obstruction geometry in two dimensions where a quarter of the periodic cell is obstructed.
+We fix a periodic obstruction geometry in two dimensions where a quarter of the periodic cell is obstructed.
 More precisely, the plane is periodically tiled by a unit square whose upper right quadrant is obstructed.
 Thus the obstructed region is given by

 Given this geometry, consider a randomly walking solute that undergoes specular reflections at the obstruction boundaries $\partial \mathcal{O}$.
 In the following subsections we explore different aspects of this random walk with the geometry fixed.